ibm-cloud-docs/vfsa/vfsa-basics.md

 {{site.data.keyword.attribute-definition-list}}

 # Performing additional vFSA tasks
-{: #performing-ibm-cloud-juniper-vfsa-basics}
+{: #performing-ibm-cloud-fortinet-vfsa-basics}

-You can configure and maintain your {{site.data.keyword.vfsa_full}} in a variety of ways, either through a remote console session through SSH or by logging into the vFSA web management GUI.
+You can configure and maintain your {{site.data.keyword.vfsa_full}} (vFSA) in a variety of ways, including using SSH to connect directly to the vFSA VM, logging into the vFSA web management GUI, or by using SSH to connect to the Ubuntu hypervisor and then initiating a KVM console session to the vFSA VM.
 {: shortdesc}

-Configuring the vFSA outside of its shell and interface might produce unexpected results and is not recommended.
+You can also configure and manage multiple FortiGates at the same time using the [FortiManager](https://www.fortinet.com/products/management/fortimanager) appliance (virtual or hardware) or with other automation and orchestration tools, such as Ansible, that utilize the Fortinet API.

-{: note}
+By connecting your {{site.data.keyword.vfsa_full}} to a [FortiAnalyzer](https://www.fortinet.com/products/management/fortianalyzer) appliance (virtual or hardware), you can receive analytics, centralized logging, automation and visibility into all of your appliances and devices within the Fortinet Security Fabric.

 ## Accessing the device using SSH
 {: #accessing-the-device-using-ssh}